jenkinsci/blueocean-plugin/CONTRIBUTING.md

 ## Java and Jenkins code

-For Jenkins-ish code on the server side (which blueocean is built on) - follow the same as: https://wiki.jenkins-ci.org/display/JENKINS/Beginners+Guide+to+Contributing#BeginnersGuidetoContributing-HowaboutJavacode%3F - you can make this a bit easier by importing the .editorconfig file into your favourite editor so it autoformats for you.
+For Jenkins-ish code on the server side (which Blue Ocean is built on) - follow the same as: https://wiki.jenkins-ci.org/display/JENKINS/Beginners+Guide+to+Contributing#BeginnersGuidetoContributing-HowaboutJavacode%3F - you can make this a bit easier by importing the .editorconfig file into your favourite editor so it autoformats for you.

 ## Javascript and web